ski/lostwithiel/README.md

 # Lostwithiel

 Lostwithiel in South Cornwall is an ancient stannary town, home to the impressive circular Restormel Castle and medieval history.
+Find a wonderful video about the place here [WALK CORNWALL - Lostwithiel to Restormel Castle](https://www.youtube.com/watch?v=ESZnqSGZ6A0&ab_channel=CornishWalkingTrails)

 ## Getting Started